Understanding & Overcoming Fear

 When you think about that rejection, try to think of any lessons which you may have learned from it.
 Lessons that eventually made you a better and stronger person.
 You may not have enjoyed that lesson at the time, but you can now see how valuable it was to learn.

-What you will usually find, is that when you think back to past rejections that they don’t seem so bad anymore.
+What you will usually find, is that when you think back to past rejections they suddenly don’t seem so bad anymore.

 The key to overcoming rejection is not to take it personally.
 So rather than letting a rejection negatively affect you for the rest of your life, learn from it and then use it to make you a stronger person that will be capable of achieving more and greater things in the future.

-All successful people in life have been rejected many times over, and that is why they became successful.
-Their rejections provided them with valuable knowledge and life experience, from which they could then use to grow and develop as a person.
+All successful people have been rejected many times over, and that is why they became successful.
+Their rejections provided them with valuable knowledge and life experience, from which, they could then use to grow and develop as a person.

 This may not be a pleasant experience initially.
 In fact, it is likely to be a very unpleasant one.
 But if you can overcome that momentary period of discomfort whenever you are rejected by someone, you will invariably, at some point, experience a much greater period of pleasure as you achieve new and better things in your life.